Les Murakami Stadium: History

 Murakami, the first full-time head baseball coach in the program's history, developed the program for 31 years and led the Rainbows to the 1980 College World Series, their only CWS appearance.
 Hawaii lost 5–3 in the championship game to Arizona.

-Rainbow baseball was its most prosperous between 1989-94 for two big reasons.
+Rainbow baseball was its most prosperous between 1989–94 for two big reasons.
 First, in 279 home dates, UH posted a 69.9 winning percentage and went 195–84 at home.
 Secondly, attendance flourished, drawing 983,261 fans for an average of 3,524.
 Les Murakami Stadium was sold out for 179 of those 279 dates.

 The facility has attracted more than 2.5 million fans since opening in 1984.
 In the most attended season of 1992, UH fans set two milestones.
 First, on March 7, 1992, the one-millionth fan walked through the turnstiles.
 Secondly, Hawaii set a school and NCAA attendance record of 208,378, which has since been broken.
 In 2013, the Rainbow Warriors ranked 13th in among Division I baseball programs in attendance, averaging 3,357 per home game.

 In 2004, the big crowds returned to Les Murakami Stadium as the Rainbows averaged almost 2,500 in attendance per game, including their first sellout in five years on a Saturday night game vs. then-No. 3 Rice on May 8, 2004.
-The ’Bows did not disappoint the packed house, taking a thrilling 6–5 victory.
+The 'Bows did not disappoint the packed house, taking a thrilling 6–5 victory.

 After 11 years of use, the existing AstroTurf was changed to DomoTurf in time for the 2008 baseball season.
 DomoTurf is an artificial field system utilizing synthetic grass and rubber infill granules, which is said to better simulate real soil feel and reduce injuries.

+The DomoTurf was replaced in 2025 with Shaw Sports Turf and sported a new design similar to the field at the nearby Clarence T.C.
+Ching Athletics Complex.
+The pitcher's mound and dugout also turfed as well to help avoid rain delays.